jeffreymonjacastro/jamcy-vault/Vim/My Vim config.md

 - \<leader>wa = Unsplit all the editors and join them to one (nvim closes)
 - Ctrl+s = Save file (jetbrains autosave)
 - Ctrl+w = Close file
+- Tab = Move to the next editor in window (nvim no supported)
+- Shift+Tab = Move to the previous editor in window (nvim no supported)